flybywiresim/docs/Contributing.md

 5. Use editor of choice to preview your `filename.md`
 7. Submit PR (ensure merge conflicts are resolved if any)

 Ideally you should test your build locally.

-If your Pull Request is rather large in nature or contains special formatting / images, please send a zip of the `../site` directory created or provide details in your Pull Request.
+Note: This repo is equipped with Vercel deployments to preview pull requests on the web.

 ## Recommended Reading